Nekuso/Ichiraku/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Sategorized by noodle categories
+- Categorized by noodle categories

 ![preview img](/preview.png)
 ![preview img](/preview2.png)